CartoDB/documentation/app/content/analytics-toolbox-bigquery/sql-reference/retail.md

 **Input parameters**

 * `index`: `STRING` cell index where the new store will be located.
-It can be an `h3` or a `quadkey` index.
-For `quadkey`, the value should be cast to string: `CAST(index AS STRING)`.
+It can be an `h3` or a `quadbin` index.
+For `quadbin`, the value should be cast to string: `CAST(index AS STRING)`.
 It can also be `'ALL'`, in which case the prediction for all the grid cells of the model data are returned.
 * `revenue_model`: `STRING` the fully qualified `model` name.
 * `revenue_model_data`: `STRING` the fully qualified `model_data` table name.
 * `candidate_data`: `STRING` the fully qualified `candidate_data` table name.
 It can be set to `NULL`.